zhenggyinnn/Data-Mining-on-Wine/README.md

 ## Key Contributions
 - Conducted end-to-end data mining, from preprocessing to evaluation.
 - Evaluated models using metrics such as Misclassification Rate, ROC Index, RASE for prediction of quality of wine while Accuracy, Precision and F1-score for classification of red wine and white wine.
 - Provided actionable insights into factors affecting wine quality and classification.

+## Report
+- To view the report, please click on https://drive.google.com/drive/folders/1sbxY2UFtF-EAh09NZ1FnRzJJJpTc_e_d?usp=share_link

 ## How to Use
 1. Clone the repository: